Australian XI in South Africa in 1985–86: Squads

 Several players seriously considered joining the tour, including David Hookes and Jeff Thomson, but demanded too much money.
 Other players were never considered, such as Geoff Lawson, Kim Hughes and Allan Border.

 Out of the initial players to sign, only Peter Faulkner and Rod McCurdy (who had represented Australia only in One-Day Internationals) had never represented Australia in Test matches.
-Several were in the Australian team when they signed to go to Australia and a number of these players were selected for the 1985 tour to England, including Wood, Phillips, Hilditch, Wellham, Alderman, Rixon, Bennett and Rackemann.
+Several were in the Australian team when they signed to go to South Africa and a number of these players were selected for the 1985 tour to England, including Wood, Phillips, Hilditch, Wellham, Alderman, Rixon, Bennett and Rackemann.
 News of the rebel tour broke before this squad left for England.

 Withdrawals

 Murray Bennett pulled out of the tour after having second thoughts and being selected for Australia over the 1984–85 summer.
 Phillips, Wood and Wellham pulled out after a financial inducement from Kerry Packer; Packer also tried to get Steve Smith to change his mind but Smith refused.
 Hilditch also pulled out after being selected for the Australian team over the 84–85 summer.

 Francis signed up several new players including Trevor Hohns, Greg Shipperd, Mick Taylor and Mike Haysman.
 The tour received its biggest boost in early 1985 when Kim Hughes, who had been dropped from the Australian team, met with Bacher and Francis, agreed to tour and captain the side.